Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Ten Unique Experiences You Can Try in the Philippines

 Unique experiences form an integral part of enjoying a trip.
-By doing things that you have not done before, you will be able to able to make new memories that you will be cherishing all your life.
+By doing things you have not done before, you will be able to make new memories you will cherish all your life.

-The vibrant culture and traditions in the Philippines have made it a prime destination for tourists that want to experience things that are both beyond their comfort zone and beyond the culture that they have been used to.
+The vibrant culture and traditions in the Philippines have made it a prime destination for tourists who want to experience things beyond their comfort zone and the culture they have been used to.
 The following are unique experiences that you will only be able to experience in the Philippines:

 Jeepney Philippines